Guide: Zettlr as an Integrated Development Environment (IDE)

 - Adjust the settings according to the Zettelkasten-Guide

 - Attachments Tab

 - Enter all file extensions of the files you are likely to be using.
 This way all of these files will show up in the attachment bar to the right of the app

-After you are finished setting Zettlr up, hit "Save" and restart the app (because things such as dictionaries are loaded on start).
-Now Zettlr should look like a real IDE with three panes (directory tree, file list, and editor) and all settings active.
+After you are finished setting Zettlr up, hit "Save".
+Now Zettlr should look like a real IDE with three segments (directory tree, file list, and editor) and all settings active.